-All bird, anuran, and point-count level vegetation surveys have been electronically scanned and digitally stored as .pdfs at NRRI.
-Data entry and QAQC were completed by the end of September 2024.
+Data entry and QAQC were completed by September 2024.
 All of the GPS coordinates associated with 2024 field sampling have been uploaded to the CWMP database.
 The physical data sheets from the point-count level vegetation surveys will be mailed to Doug Tozer at Bird Studies Canada for processing by November 2024.